course-dprep/directional-experience-on-rating/README.md

 *title.ratings.tsv*

-The data was obtained from the IMDb database.
+The data was obtained from the IMDb database.And after the data-engineering we ended with two final datasets:

-- How many observations are there in the final dataset?
+1. imdb_movies_direct with 114685 observations
-- Include a table of variable description/operstionalisation.
+2. imdb_movies_mod with 60361 observations

 ## Method